jasonhwardell/Phantom-Funeral/content/games/adventures/tdnts/_index.md

 ### 9. Jail Cells
 Nine locked cells, several containing emaciated Changed.
 A major portion of the north wall is collapsed, and Shadow pools in from above, completely filling the corridor to the midpoint.

-To the north-west, through the Shadow, an open tunnel leads to a natural cavern, a low wordless chanting.
+To the north-west, through the Shadow, an open tunnel leads to a natural cavern, a low-pitch wordless chanting.
 To the north, the collapsed wall leads up and out into the Shadowlands.

 ### 10. Lichen Farm
 <img align="right" width=325 src="FacelessOne.jpg">

-Filled with Shadow.
+Filled with Shadow at the entrance, with 2d6 Patches of Shadow moving throughout.

 In a far alcove of the cavern, five Changed sit huddled and chanting around Bert's locket (300GP, encourages fungal growth), the floral icon emitting a calming glow atop an abundant bed of green-grey lichen.
 These Changed are averse to light, but will not become aggressive or cease their chanting except under duress.
 Removing the locket ends the growth spell, but the bed of lichen remains lush.